DataStax-Examples/java-cassandra-driver-from3x-to4x/README.md

 ## Objectives

-This repository contains a list of standalone classes illustrating each one dedicated feature of the *DataStax java driver*.
-The purpose is to provide you an extended list of code samples with explicit names to speed up you developments with copy-paste.
+This repository contains a list of standalone classes illustrating each a dedicated feature of the *DataStax java driver*.

-We implemented those for both driver 3.x (oss) and driver 4.x
+The purpose is to provide you an extended list of code samples with explicit names to speed up you developments (with copy-paste).
+We implemented those for both driver 3.x *(previous oss)* and driver 4.x *(latest)*

 ## Contributors